 Why Study Arabic?

 Learning Arabic can benefit anyone majoring or minoring in International Relations, Political Science, Comparative Literature, Islamic Studies, Religion, History, Anthropology, Social Studies, African Studies, Women’s Studies, Linguistics, and many other fields.
 A Knowledge of Arabic is in great demand and has offered recent college graduates high-paying job opportunities.
 Also, numerous short and long-term scholarships in Arabic Studies are available through Federal agencies.
+Check this infogram to learn more about the importance of the Arabic Language.

 St. Lawrence University offers now a minor in Arabic Studies.